Leeds United's predicted Premier League finish after shock win at Liverpool

-Leeds United's predicted Premier League finish after shock win at Liverpool - will they survive relegation at expense of Everton, Aston Villa, Nottingham Forest and Leicester City
+Data experts predict Leeds United's Premier League finish after shock win at Liverpool - will they survive relegation at expense of Everton, Aston Villa, Nottingham Forest and Leicester City

 Leeds United pulled off one of the biggest wins of their two and a bit seasons in the Premier League on Saturday, but what does it mean for their survival chances?